 CAS/PL SC 209: Democratic Leadership

-Penn State students who are interested in participating in the program should register for the Democratic Leadership course.
+Penn State students who are interested in participating in Nevins Fellows program should register for the Democratic Leadership course.

 This one-credit course provides a background for this approach to democratic leadership, and it also prepares students for the Nevins Fellows paid internship program in the summer.
 Those who complete this course will have first priority when awarding these internships each year.
-McCourtney Institute staff will select 10-12 students from the course to receive an internship.
+McCourtney Institute leadership, in collaboration with the course instructor, will select 10-12 students from the course to receive an internship.